Online counselling menu

 Email messages to your counsellor should be approximately one A4 page in length, and not exceeding two A4 pages.
 An exception to this is your initial contact, in which you may choose to give a detailed description of the history of your issue.

-Once your counsellor receives your message you should receive a response within two business days.
-If, after two business days, you have still not received any communication from your counsellor, please contact us to let us know, as there may have been a technical issue.
+Once your counsellor receives your message you should receive a response within one week.
+If, after one week, you have still not received any communication from your counsellor, please contact us to let us know, as there may have been a technical issue.